Director of Undergraduate Studies: Prof. Kenneth Torrey, 332 Dodge Physical Fitness Center; 854-3439; firstname.lastname@example.org

 The grading in all physical education courses is Pass/Fail.
 Students who fulfill the attendance and participation requirement receive a Pass.
 Those who miss more than the permissible number of classes and who do not drop the course by the official drop deadline receive an Administrative Referral (AR).
 Those who anticipate attendance problems should contact their instructors or the director of undergraduate studies.

 The majority of the activities are offered in ten time preferences.
-However, there are early morning conditioning activities, Friday-only classes at Baker Field, and special courses that utilize off-campus facilities during weekends and vacation periods.
-A description of the scheduled activities for each time preference is included in the Department of Physical Education and Intercollegiate Athletics’ Web site.
-A list of the activities for the term is included in the Directory of Classes and on the Web site.
+However, there are early morning conditioning activities, Friday-only classes at Baker Athletics Complex, and special courses that utilize off-campus facilities during weekends and vacation periods.
+A description of the scheduled activities for each time preference is included in the Department of Physical Education and Intercollegiate Athletics’ website.
+A list of the activities for the term is included in the Directory of Classes and on the website.
 College students can select physical education courses during on-line registration.
 Unless otherwise indicated, the activities are scheduled on a quarterly basis with each quarter lasting approximately seven weeks.
 At midterm the student selects another activity for the remainder of the term, although in many cases the student has the opportunity to continue the same activity.
 Students may register for only one section of physical education each term.

 Students have access to a lock/towel service ($18 fee) and, with the exception of tennis, equipment for the activities is supplied by the Physical Education Department.

 The Columbia and Barnard Physical Education Exhange Program